IvanBitCode/Snippets/WPF/Drag and Drop Files Into TextBox and ListBox.md

-# Drag and Drop files into TextBox and ListBox
+# Drag and Drop Files Into TextBox and ListBox

 Set this property for both TextBox and ListBox: